salt-extensions/saltext-convert/README.md

-# salt-convert
+# saltext-convert

-Tool to convert other configuration management systems to Salt states
+Salt runner to convert other configuration management systems to Salt states

 ## Quickstart